-I have described in the first part that despite of being a skeptic, I am using Jung’s Cognitive Functions as a temporary tool in my personal development.
+I have described in the first part that despite being a skeptic, I am using Jung’s Cognitive Functions as a temporary tool in my personal development.
 And I also went in depth about my own personality type and the confusion of myself being miss-typed as some other type.
 In later parts, I will describe my own personal model.
 But today I would like to address a few aspects which usually are in question.

 We know that many psychologists debunk or refuse MBTI types.
 They question the validity or credentials of MBTI tests because Myers and Briggs (mom and daughter duo) did not have any professional psychology background.
 They designed the tests based on Carl Jung’s Cognitive Functions Theory (who himself never tested it).
-They came up with questionnaire which are too “leading”.
+They came up with a questionnaire which is too “leading”.
 I do agree with the flaws of those typical questions.

 That’s why psychologists prefer some other type testing like the Big Five Personality tests which are too vague and full of more bullshit IMHO.
 In that regard, whether the whole “psychology” major is science or pseudoscience-that is even a bigger question.
 Sorry psychologists!